What is the best way to enjoy all the goodness of chickpeas? I think I hear you scream – Hummus!

-Who doesn’t like hummus?
-Well!
-Maybe some don’t but I am yet to meet someone who doesn’t like at least some kind of hummus.
+Who doesn’t like this middle eastern dip?
 It is one of the best ways for vegetarians to enjoy protein and for moms to camouflage some veggies into these deliciously healthy treats.

 - Roasted Red bell pepper - 3/4 cup